SampleEnvironment/SECoP/protocol/specification/datainfo.rst

 .. note::

-    When a SEC Node receives a ``"change"`` or ``"do"`` message with a value outside the allowed range [``"min"``, ``"max"``], it MUST reply with an error message.
-For readonly parameters, [``"min"``, ``"max"``] indicate a trusted range.
-A SEC-Node might send ``"update"`` or ``"reply"`` messages with values outside the trusted range, for example when the value is an extrapolation of the calibrated range.
-The idea behind this relaxed rule is, that it is better for a SEC-node to send an acquired value outside the range as it is - rather than change its value just to comply with the specified range.
-The decision, how to treat such values is left to the ECS.
+    When a SEC node receives a `change` or `do` message with a value outside the allowed range ``[min, max]``, it MUST reply with an error message.
+For readonly parameters, ``[min, max]`` indicate a trusted range.
+A SEC node might send `update` or `reply` messages with values outside the trusted range, for example when the value is an extrapolation of the calibrated range.
+The idea behind this relaxed rule is, that it is better for a SEC node to send an acquired value outside the range as it is - rather than change its value just to comply with the specified range.
+The decision on how to treat such values is left to the ECS.

 ``"unit"``
     String giving the unit of the parameter.